Simultaneous reconstruction of conductivity, boundary shape and contact impedances in electrical impedance tomography: Introduction

-In this paper we combine and extend the methods reported in~\cite{KLO05,KLO08} and \cite{KLOS13} and introduce a methodology that simultaneously reconstructs the conductivity, the contact impedance and the boundary shape in absolute EIT imaging in 2D.
+In this paper we extend the methods in~\cite{KLO05,KLO08,KLOS13} and introduce a way to simultaneously reconstruct the conductivity, the contact impedance, and the boundary shape in absolute EIT imaging in 2D.
 The reconstructed conductivity coincides with the original conductivity up to a conformal deformation.
-Briefly, the present method consists of the following steps (see Figure~\ref{fig:mappings-diagram}): \begin{itemize} \item[\emph{(i)}] Choose a model domain $\Omega_m$ that approximates the true domain $\Omega$.
-For instance, $\Omega_m$ could be a disc having approximately the same perimeter than $\Omega$. \item[\emph{(ii)}] Estimate the unknown contact impedances and compute the conductivity $\gamma_a$, the least anisotropic of all conductivities in the model domain $\Omega_m$ which produce the same voltage data that was measured on $\partial \Omega$.
-Under the hypothesis assumed in this work there is a unique conductivity $\gamma_a$ (see section~ref{sec:minimally-anisotropic}). \item[\emph{(iii)}] Transform the reconstructed conductivity $\gamma_a$ to an isotropic conductivity $\gamma_i$.
+Briefly, the new method consists of the following steps (see Figure~\ref{fig:mappings-diagram}): \begin{itemize} \item[\emph{(i)}] Choose a model domain $\Omega_m$ that approximates the true domain $\Omega$.
+For instance, $\Omega_m$ could be a disc having approximately the same perimeter than $\Omega$. \item[\emph{(ii)}] Estimate the unknown contact impedances and compute the conductivity $\gamma_a$, the least anisotropic of all conductivities producing the same voltage data in the model domain $\Omega_m$ that was measured on $\partial \Omega$.
+Mild assumptions ensure that $\gamma_a$ is unique (see section~\ref{sec:minimally-anisotropic}). \item[\emph{(iii)}] Transform the reconstructed conductivity $\gamma_a$ to an isotropic conductivity $\gamma_i$.
 This is done by solving a Beltrami equation whose coefficient is related to the conductivity $\gamma_a$.
-If we denote by $F_i$ the solution of Beltrami equation, then the map $x \mapsto F_i(x)$ can be interpreted as the isothermal coordinates in which conductivity $\gamma_a$ can be represented as an isotropic conductivity. \item[\emph{(iv)}] Apply a conformal map $M$ to $\Omega_i = F_i(\Omega_m)$ such that $\Omega_c :=M(\Omega_i)$ and the conductivity $\gamma_c := \gamma_i \circ M^{-1}$ are close to known properties of $\Omega$ and of the true conductivity defined in it, respectively.
+If we denote by $F_i$ the solution of Beltrami equation, then the map $x \mapsto F_i(x)$ can be interpreted as the isothermal coordinates in which the conductivity $\gamma_a$ can be represented in isotropic form. \item[\emph{(iv)}] Apply a conformal map $M$ to $\Omega_i = F_i(\Omega_m)$ such that $\Omega_c :=M(\Omega_i)$ and the conductivity $\gamma_c := \gamma_i \circ M^{-1}$ are close to known properties of $\Omega$ and of the true conductivity defined in it, respectively.
 Moreover, the reconstructed isotropic conductivity $\gamma_c$ defined in $\Omega_c$ is a conformally deformed image of the true isotropic conductivity defined in $\Omega$.
 This last step is essential for it guarantees that the reconstruction matches optimally with the original domain at the electrodes. \end{itemize}

 The rest of the paper is organized as follows.
 In section~\ref{sec:theory} we present the theory behind the process of shape-deforming reconstruction.
 Section~\ref{sec:forward-model} introduces the complete electrode model (CEM) and gives the conditions of applicability of the proposed method in the case of the CEM.
 The numerical implementation of the process of shape-deforming reconstruction is given in section~\ref{sec:implementation}.
 Then, in section~\ref{sec:experiments} we present several results based on experimental EIT data that was measured from a phantom tank.
 Finally, the conclusions are given in section~\ref{sec:conclusion}.